 Dealing with Emotional Attachment.

 Dealing with an estate after death is about so much more than just sorting things into and out of boxes.
-Some people hold on to a loved one’s possessions because they are trying to hold on to that person the only way they still can.
+What happens with a storage unit when someone dies is sometimes people hold on to a loved one’s possessions because they are trying to hold on to that person the only way they still can.
 Others feel they want to immediately discard everything, trying to avoid going through the process of grieving and just move on as fast as possible.
 Some people may feel guilty getting rid of items they normally would discard, with the mindset that they’re letting the deceased person down by doing so.
 Before you do anything, maybe you should ask yourself what the items really mean to you and how you might feel emotionally to go through them one by one.

 Identify Personal Possessions.